 \section{Abstract}

-In this article we calculate the contribution of the higher-twist Feynman diagrams to the large-$p_T$ inclusive gluon production cross section in $\pi p$ collisions in case of the running coupling and frozen coupling approaches within perturbative and holographic QCD.
-We obtain the structure of infrared renormalon singularities of the higher-twist subprocess cross section.
-We also compared and analyzed the resummed higher-twist cross sections (Borel sum) with the ones obtained in the framework of the frozen coupling approach and leading-twist cross section.
+We calculate the contribution of the higher-twist Feynman diagrams to the large-$p_T$ inclusive gluon production cross-section in $\pi p$ collisions in case of the running coupling and frozen coupling approaches within perturbative and holographic QCD.
+The structure of infrared renormalon singularities of the higher-twist subprocess cross-section is obtained and the resummed higher-twist cross- sections (Borel sum) with the ones obtained in the framework of the frozen coupling approach and leading-twist cross-section are compared and analyzed.

-\keywords{higher-twist, pion distribution amplitude, infrared renormalons}
+\keywords{Higher-twist, pion distribution amplitude, infrared renormalons}